-Lewis Hamilton wins the Italian Grand Prix ahead of Ferrari driver Sebastian Vettel in second place and Williams driver Felipe Massa in third place.
-Force India, Lotus and Sauber also scored some much needed points at the event.
+Nico Rosberg wins the Italian GP ahead of Lewis Hamilton in second place and Sebastian Vettel in third place.
+Red Bull, Force India and Williams all managed to score points at the event.

 The Marina Bay Street Circuit is very demanding with several 90-degree corners and a bumpy track which runs close to the walls.
 It is a typical street circuit with practically no run-off areas; therefore the drivers have to concentrate all the time as there is no margin for error.
 As with Monaco or Valencia, tyres and aerodynamics are the key factors at the Marina Bay Circuit.

 The race is run at night which means that if the track get wet it will take a long time to dry given both the humidity and lack of sunshine.

 However, the Singapore Grand Prix is one of the slowest of the Formula One season, with a stop-start nature that never gives the drivers a chance to relax.
 Engines will be at full throttle for just over 50 percent of the lap.
 The average lap speed is only about 175 km/h, although top speeds approach 300 km/h down Raffles Boulevard.

 The circuit length is 5.07 kilometres and the direction is anti-clockwise.
 It is quite a long track for one in a city.
 There are some overtaking opportunities for example at turn four, turn seven, and towards the end of the lap is where the drivers will be looking to gain some places in the race on Sunday.

 In 2008; Fernando Alonso won the first ever Formula One night race just 2.9 seconds ahead of Nico Rosberg.
 During the spectacular event, 108,423 meters of power cables, 240 steel pylons and around 1,600 light projectors with a total power requirement of 3,180,000 watts was used.